← Back to blog

 Automated Online Store: Myth or Real Leverage?

 TL;DR An automated online store is not a passive business.
 You can automate creation, some product pages, emails, part of support, recommendations, and Shopify tasks.
 But positioning, suppliers, acquisition, margin, and customer relationship remain human.
 Automation is leverage, not autopilot.
+New in 2026: agentic commerce (Shopify Agentic Storefronts) shifts part of discovery into ChatGPT/Perplexity, which changes the playing field.

 What you can really automate